woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Part-time instructor 1997 - 2019

-Instructed and developed materials for programming classes, including .NET Framework Fundamentals, Visual Basic, and other Programming classes, taught groups of 30 to 40 students in lecture and hands-on laboratory environment.
+Instructed and developed materials for programming classes, including .NET Framework Fundamentals, Visual Basic, and other Programming classes, and taught groups of 30 to 40 students in lecture and hands-on laboratory environments.
 Consistently rated as a top instructor by students and administration.

 ### University of Southern California

 #### Academic Program Adviser, 2012 - 2019

+Worked with software programs on content for current relevant industry needs.

 ### SoCal Code Camp

 #### Director - Organizer, 2005 - 2013

 Helped to start and run SoCal Code Camp.
-Contributed to the creation of and ran the website, organized sponsors and speakers.
+Contributed to creating and running the website and organized sponsors and speakers.

 ### US Navy

 #### Electronics Technician 1988 - 1991

+Electronics Technicians (ET) trained in computer, aerospace, and electrical engineering to maintain combat readiness across various complex ship and aircraft systems.

-_Updated on 05/05/2023_
+_Updated 05/17/2023_